christopher5106/digits-server-simple/README.md

 Create a custom layer and add the recipe 'digits-server-simple' to the layer's recipes in the setup step.
 Add also a EBS volume to the layer configuration under `/digits` mount point (since we cannot change root volume size in Opsworks).

 Launch an instance, for example a `g2.2xlarge`.

+Digits server will be accessible on port 8080.
+Open the TCP connection for port `8080` in the instance's security group.